 PV (photovoltaic) panels on roofs can generate electricity but at a domestic scale, are not usually big enough to provide all of the home's needs, so grid electricity will still be used.
 If costs are tight, it is better to change the heat source to a low-carbon electrically powered system, such as an air source heat pump, than to install PV panels.
-Installing PV panels but using a pass for bleating is not a low-carbon approach.
+Installing PV panels but using gas for heating is not a low-carbon approach.